jroop/markdown-attr/README.md

 # markdown-attr
 Useful if one wants to include some more specific styling to Markdown.
 Pass in a Markdown string that has been converted to HTML and run this parser.
 An example would be to float an image to the right or put a class name for a specific code black.

-Pairs well with [marked](https://www.npmjs.com/package/marked).
+This is not a Markdown parser it was designed to pair with one.
+It does pair well with [marked](https://www.npmjs.com/package/marked).
 But should be able to take any Markdown to HTML ouput and add attributes.

 #Tags Supported
 Currently only a few html tags are supported: